Axis Vulnerability Management Policy

 Disclosing vulnerabilities

 After the reported findings have been investigated and validated to be a legitimate vulnerability, Axis assigns a CVE ID to the vulnerability and initiates the responsible disclosure process.
-Axis strives to collaborate with the researcher on further details, such as the CVSSv3.1 score, the content of the security advisory and/or the press releases (if applicable), and the date for the external disclosure.
+Axis strives to collaborate with the researcher on further details, such as the CVSS v4.0 score, the content of the security advisory and/or the press releases (if applicable), and the date for the external disclosure.

 After alignment between Axis and the researcher, the vulnerability will be externally disclosed by Axis submitting the CVE ID to MITRE and by publishing the security advisory and/or press release.